-Table 10.1: Diagnostic devices and their use
+Table 10.1: Diagnostic devices and their use.

 Some of these devices are used to obtain, directly or indirectly, more than one parameter and also, a given parameter may be recorded by more than one instrument or a combination of several of them.
+Some instruments disturb the beam when they are used.
+These devices called beam destructive, and will only be used during machine commissioning or for certain types of beam adjustments during machine physics studies.